arongsamuel/realtime_hangman_opencv/README.md

-# Realtime Hangman using OpenCV
+# Realtime Hangman solver using OpenCV
 Ever played hangman in realtime using your webcam?<br>
 If not, go ahead and try this.
 I have used SVM instead of Neural Networks for faster execution, you could use the latter to better the accuracy of prediction.